CLIMADA-project/nccs-global-impacts-modelling/README.md

 While the CLIMADA team strive to keep backward compatibility, we cannot insure that future version will stay compatible with the code in this repository.

-Also note that while the main pipeline was fully tested with this version of CLIMADA, it is not necessarily the case for all other scripts.
+Also note that while the main pipeline (`nccs` folder) was fully tested with this version of CLIMADA, it is not necessarily the case for the scripts within other folders.

 ### Installing this repository